Warren Whiteley

 Whiteley was named the new 58th captain of the Springboks in 2017, following Adriaan Strauss' retirement from international rugby.
-Whiteley was ruled out of the final mid-year test against France due to injury however, being replaced as captain by Stormers lock Eben Etzebeth.
+Whiteley was ruled out of the final mid-year test against France due to injury, however, being replaced as captain by Stormers lock Eben Etzebeth.
 Whiteley missed the Super Rugby playoffs due to injury, with Jaco Kriel taking over as captain of the Lions.
 He went on to miss the entirety of the remaining 2017 season.

 He returned in the opening match of the 2018 Super Rugby tournament for the Lions against the Sharks.
 However, he sustained an injury against the Blues and missed the majority of the Super Rugby season as well as the mid-year internationals, a match against Wales and a three-match series against England.
 Siya Kolisi took over captaincy in the absence of Whiteley and Etzebeth and kept his captaincy beyond the return of the two players.

-Whiteley would go on to lead the Lions to the final of the 2018 Super Rugby tournament, a 37-18 loss to the Crusaders, the third consecutive time that the Lions were runners-up in the tournament.
-Whiteley started every game for South Africa in the 2018 Rugby Championship including a 34-36 victory against New Zealand at Westpac Stadium.
-The Springboks came second in the championship.
+Whiteley would go on to lead the Lions to the final of the 2018 Super Rugby tournament, a 37–18 loss to the Crusaders, the third consecutive time that the Lions were runners-up in the tournament.
+Whiteley started every game for South Africa in the 2018 Rugby Championship, including a 34–36 victory against New Zealand at Westpac Stadium.
+The Springboks came in second in the championship.